-Name of Director Mr. Madhur Gupta DIN 06735907 Date of Birth 17 th June, 1991 Age 31 Years Date of first appointment on the Board 13 th November, 2020 A Brief Resume of the Director & Nature of his Expertise in Specific Functional Areas; in the state of th His expertise is in areas of Project Execution, Planning, Finance and Business Development.
+Name of Director Mr. Madhur Gupta DIN 06735907 Date of Birth 17 th June, 1991 Age 31 Years Date of first appointment on the Board 13 th November, 2020 A Brief Resume of the Director & Nature of his Expertise in Specific Functional Areas; He holds a degree of MSC in Engineering and Business Studies from University of Warwick, United Kingdom.
+He has 8 years of experience in Real Estate and Infrastructure.
+His expertise is in areas of Project Execution, Planning, Finance and Business Development.
 With a firm passion for Technology and operation excellency, ensure Lloyds Metals productivity and efficiency will be reaching new heights.
-Disclosure of Relationships Between Directors Inter-Se, Manager & KMP Mr. Rajesh Gupta, Non - Executive Promoter Director is the father of Mr. Madhur Gupta, Non - Executive Promoter Director of the Company.
-2. Mr. Mukesh Gupta, Non - Executive Director Promoter is the paternal uncle of Mr. Madhur Gupta, Non - Executive Promoter Director of the Company.
-Names of Bodies Corporates in which the person also holds the Directorship and the Membership / Chairmanship of Committees of the Board No. of Shares held in the Company 96,00,000 Equity Shares of Face Value Re.
+Disclosure of Relationships Between Directors Inter-Se, Manager & KMP 1.
+Mr. Rajesh Gupta, Non - Executive Promoter Director is the father of Mr. Madhur Gupta, Non - Executive Promoter Director of the Company.
+2. Mr. Mukesh Gupta, Non - Executive Director Promoter is the paternal uncle of Mr. Madhur Gupta, Non -Executive Promoter Director of the Company.
+Names of Bodies Corporates in which the person also holds the Directorship and the Membership / Chairmanship of Committees of the Board Directorship Lloyds Metals and Energy Limited Trofi Chain Factory Private Limited Hemdil Estates Private Limited Lloyds Infinite Foundation Lloyds Infrastructure & Construction Limited Membership of Committees Lloyds Metals and Energy Limited Nomination & Remuneration Committee Risk Management Committee NIL No. of Shares held in the Company 96,00,000 Equity Shares of Face Value Re.
 01/- each.
 No. of Board meetings attended during last Financial Year 07 Terms and conditions of appointment Non-Executive Promoter Director liable to retire by rotation.